SCPDOS/DOS/Docs/OEMINIT.md

 	load location.

 	When jumping to SYSINT from OEMINIT, you MUST pass the base address of the DOS data area in the variable QWORD [INITBASE].
-You MUAT also pass the end address of the DOS allocation in the variable QWORD [INITEND].
+You MUST also pass the end address of the DOS allocation in the variable QWORD [INITEND].
 This value MUST point to the first byte of the a memory control block's memory arena.
 This memory control block MAY be the anchor MCB.